AsunaMasuda/FloweryDays/README.md

 # Features

 ## Existing Features
-Flowery Days website is composed of 6 application: `home`, `blog`, `cart`, `checkout`, `products`, `profiles`.
+This website is composed of 6 application: `home`, `blog`, `cart`, `checkout`, `products`, `profiles`.

 ## Landing Page (Home)
-Landing Page is designed as a single page website to provide with enough information for the site visitor to understand what the business is about on this site.
-This page has minimal amount of information to make the site visitors make decisions and take next actions.
+Landing Page is designed as a single page website to provide site visitors with enough information so they can understand what the business is about of this site.
+This page has minimal amount of information to let the site visitors take next actions.
 The page compose of `Navbar`, `Carousel`, `About`, `Why Choose Us?`, `testimonials` and `Contact Form` section.
 As scrolling down on thie page, the elements are smoothly being placed by [Animate.css](https://animate.style/) and [wow.js](https://wowjs.uk/docs) animation effects to give a dynamic and sophisticated experience to the site visitors.

 ### Navbar
-When site visitors landed on the page, the hight of the navbar is set as "165 px".
-I wanted to make the whole brand logo visible to make it memorable because the first view of the page is important that gives the first impressions of the site to the users.
-If you scroll down the navbar shrinks to the height of "100 px" and sticks at the top of the view, for easy navigations and wider views of content on the landing page.
-The brand logo which is placed at the left top also becomes the branch icon.

-Navbar contains a site menu, a `Search Box`, `Login button`, `Sign Up button`, `Cart icon`.
+Navbar contains  `Brand Logo`, `Search Box`, `Site Menu`, `My Account dropdown menu` and `Cart icon`.
+- Brand Logo
 - Search box: This search box function allows the visitors to search the products on online shop with keywords.
 The keywords are searched over `name` and `descriotion` field of Product Model, `name` field of Color Model and `name` field of Flower Model.(Details of these models will be described at the [Information Architecture](#information-architecture)) This function uses "OR" condition not "AND" when searching the keywords, meaning, if the search query was "Tulip Rose", the search result shows the product found using the keyword "Tulip" OR "Rose".
 Searching with "OR" condition is chosen in order not to limit the possibilities for the products the potential customers want to purchase.
+- Site Menu: It collapses to toggle icon less than 992px width.

 ### Carousel
 At the top of the landing page, I placed carousels with beautiful photos of the flowers and the messages.
 This area is called "Above the fold" area and site visitors engage more with the content in "Above the fold".
+There are three different carousels advertise three different

 ### About Us & Why Choose Us?
 `About Us` section explains what the business is and the history of the shop briefly to the site visitor.